bioboot/demo2-github/README.md

 ## 3. Fork and pull
 To get your changes incorporated into someone else's repo that you are not an official *collaborator* on requires us to first **fork** the original repo, then **clone** it to your local computer, make and commit your changes and finally submit something called a **pull request**.

-Like many things in the computing world this sounds more complicated than it really is so lets start by **forking** this repo - All this does is create a completely separate copy of the repo under **YOUR** GitHub account.
+Like many things in the computing world this sounds more complicated than it really is so let's start by **forking** this repo - All this does is create a completely separate copy of the repo under **YOUR** GitHub account.

 - To do this click the **Fork** button towards the very top right of THIS original GitHub repo
 ![img1](https://help.github.com/assets/images/help/repository/fork_button.jpg)

 - Now after a short time you should be taken to a new webpage displaying your OWN fork (i.e. your personal copy) of the repo under your GitHub account.

 - Examine this forked repo.
-It should look excately the same as the origional but with the subtle "forked from bioboot/demo2-github" note under the title.
+It should look excately the same as the original but with the subtle "forked from bioboot/demo2-github" note under the title.

 - We will now clone this forked repo to your local computer by using the link provided from clicking the somewhat obscure **copy icon** (see image below for an example of the clipboard like icon GitHub like to use).